uscmakers/DanceCam/MQTT_proj/README.md

 # MQTT Client for RPi

-This package provides MQTT publishing and subscribing capabilities for our RPi project.
+This is an attempt at providing MQTT publishing and subscribing capabilities for the RPi.

 ## Installation